Orlando Estate Planning & Probate Lawyers

 Wills are critical documents that detail your wishes in how your assets must be distributed upon your death.
 Wills must include all assets and property or may be deemed invalid.
 If one passes on without a legally valid will in place, he or she is said to have died intestate, and the Florida courts decide how to distribute the estate.
 To ensure that your loved ones are protected in the way you deem appropriate, we create a legally sound will to stand the test of probate.

 When you have lost a loved one, the last thing you want to deal with is paperwork and legalities.
-Our law firm helps you through the technicalities and court requirements so you can focus on recovering from your personal loss.
+Our Orlando wills lawyer helps you through the technicalities and court requirements so you can focus on recovering from your personal loss.

 Our law firm’s location in central Florida makes us ideally suited for those whose decedents resided in Florida while they do not.
 In these cases, the decedent’s family may be unable to attend the court appearances and legal meetings necessary to move a will through the probate process.
 At Gierach and Gierach, P.A., we understand that you may not be available, so we assume control of the probate process, keeping you informed on all developments and on any next steps.